borantula/wpstartersetup/wp-content/plugins/prettypress/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Minor future proofing for 3.9 Beta 1

+= 1.0.6 =
+* Further bug fixes that affected losing posts whilst markdown tab was active
+* Fixed javascript and stylesheet links to prevent caching issues on updates
+* Changed javascript from local embeds, to utilize wp_register_script.

+= 1.0.5 =
+* Fixed bug where pressing "save" from PrettyPress screen on markdown tab would lose post.

 = 1.0.0 =
 * Markdown mode has been added and is considered in beta mode.
 * Fixed various hooks for custom post types